dumkydewilde/dumky-dot-net/content/posts/2023-03-17-search-console-bigquery-nlp-topic-extraction/index.md

 FROM test_cases
 ```

 Simple enough right?
-You'll see that it doesn't handle JSON arrays properly, but handling that in JavaScript would be a
-lot easier than it is in SQL.
 Now that you get the concept, young padawan, we can move on to the next step.

 ## NLP Topic Extraction with the JavaScript Compromise NLP library